 Following the main concepts of Chef, the Chef Integration plugin introduces cookbooks, recipes, resources and attributes.
 The plugin provides marking and detection for a cookbook and code insight for the resources and their attributes.

-Since a directory is marked as a cookbook, code insight is available for any Ruby file inside the
+Since a directory is marked as a cookbook, code insight is available for any Ruby file inside the cookbook folder.

 Marking directories as cookbooks

 RubyMine provides the following ways of marking a directory as a cookbook:

 RubyMine recognizes a cookbook and suggests to configure it.
 To see the suggestion to configure, start typing into a recipie file:

 Command Mark Directory As on the context menu of the Project Tool Window:

 The Project Structure page of the Settings/Preferences dialog:

 You can always cancel marking, using the command Unmark directory ....

 It is possible to invoke code completion for any Chef resource: